Types, equations, dimensions and the Pi theorem: Introduction

 \paragraph*{There is no need for FP in mathematical physics, is there?}

-\ Physicists and modelers are well trained in exploiting established numerical libraries \citep{NAG, GSL, NumPy} and frameworks \citep{OpenFOAM, AMReX_JOSS} for approximating solutions of (ordinary, partial, stochastic) differential equations efficiently, implementing large computer-based models in FORTRAN, C, C++, Java, Python, or Julia and testing model predictions against analytical solutions or observations.
+\ Physicists and modellers are well trained in exploiting established numerical libraries \citep{NAG, GSL, NumPy} and frameworks \citep{OpenFOAM, AMReX_JOSS} for approximating solutions of (ordinary, partial, stochastic) differential equations efficiently, implementing large computer-based models in FORTRAN, C, C++, Java, Python, or Julia and testing model predictions against analytical solutions or observations.

-In engineering and in many physical sciences, this methodology has lead to reliable computations and to computer-based modelling almost fully replacing physical modelling: for many applications, running computer programs is more flexible and much cheaper than running wind tunnels or full-scale experiments.
+In engineering and in many physical sciences, this methodology has led to reliable computations and to computer-based modelling almost fully replacing physical modelling: for many applications, running computer programs is more flexible and much cheaper than running wind tunnels or full-scale experiments.

 But there are important research areas in which empirical validations are beyond reach and the predictive capability of computer-based models is poorly known and needs to be questioned.
 In climate science but also in plasma physics, for example, it is simply impossible (or just too dangerous or too expensive) to test the correctness of computations empirically.
-It is not possible to study the effectiveness of a policy designed to reduce greenhouse gas (GHG) emissions without implementing that policy or, as argued in \citep{lucarini2004}, ``the usual Galilean scientific validation criteria do not apply to climate science''.
+It is not possible to study the effectiveness of a policy designed to reduce greenhouse gas (GHG) emissions without implementing that policy; or, as argued by \citet{lucarini2004}, ``the usual Galilean scientific validation criteria do not apply to climate science''.
 In much the same way, plasma physicists and engineers cannot afford to damage hundreds of experimental tokamak fusion reactors to assess and validate optimal control options for such devices \citep{HOPPE2021108098, Pusztai2023BayesOptMMI}.

 In these domains, scientists need methodologies that bring confidence that their computations are correct well before such computations can actually be applied to real world systems.
-Formal specifications is the key both for testing programs and for showing the \emph{absence} of errors in computations \citep{ionescujansson:LIPIcs:2013:3899} and dependently typed FP languages have reached enough expressive power to support formulating very precise specifications.
-And yet climate modelers and physicists have, by large, stayed away from FP languages.
+Formal specification is the key to both testing programs and showing the \emph{absence} of errors in computations \citep{ionescujansson:LIPIcs:2013:3899} and dependently typed FP languages have reached enough expressive power to support formulating very precise specifications.
+And yet climate modellers and physicists have, by and large, stayed away from FP languages.
 Why so?

 \paragraph*{Educational gaps.}